RSDKModding/RSDKv3-Decompilation/README.md

 * or grab a prebuilt executable from the releases section

 ## Mac:
-* Clone the repo, then follow the instructions in the [depencencies readme for mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the xcode solution
+* Clone the repo, then follow the instructions in the [depencencies readme for mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the xcode project
 * or grab a prebuilt executable from the releases section

+## iOS:
+* Clone the repo, then follow the instructions in the [depencencies readme for iOS](./dependencies/ios/dependencies.txt) to setup dependencies, then build via the xcode project

 ## PS Vita:
 * Ensure you have Docker installed and run the script `build.sh` from `SonicCD.Vita`.
 If you are on Windows, WSL2 is recommended.